floatinghotpot/cordova-plugin-nativeaudio/README.md

 By default, there is 1 **vice**, that is: one instance that will be stopped & restarted on play().
 If there are multiple voices (number greater than 0), it will cycle through voices to play overlapping audio.

+Change the float-based **delay** parameter to increase the fade-in/fade-out timing.

 ###Playback